US panel recommends emergency approval of Moderna COVID vaccine

 The US, which has recorded more than 17 million cases of the virus, will probably become the first country to approve the Moderna vaccine.

-The small Massachusetts-based biotech firm teamed up with scientists from the US National Institutes of Health on the product and has received more than US$2.5 billion from the US Government for its efforts.
+The small Massachusetts-based biotech firm teamed up with scientists from the US National Institutes of Health on the product and has received more than $2.5 billion from the US government for its efforts.

-A clinical trial of 30,400 people found it was 94.1 per cent effective in preventing COVID-19 compared to a placebo, performing slightly better in younger adults compared to the elderly.

-Jacqueline Miller, Moderna's vice-president of infectious diseases development, said yesterday that there was a strong suggestion the vaccine also protected most people against infection, which is important from a public health perspective as it would prevent onward transmission.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login